LoginRadius/python-sdk/README.md

 <h6 id="ValidateAccessToken-get-"> Token Validate (GET)</h6>
- This API validates access token, if valid then returns a response with its expiry otherwise error.
+ This API validates access token, if valid, then returns a response with its expiry otherwise error.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/validate-access-token)

  ```